Piraeus Athena: Dating and Sculptor

-Several pieces of evidence date the creation of the statue to around the late 4th Century.
-Firstly, several elements of the design of the statue also aid in dating its creation.
-One such element is the Corinthian helmet she wears - a style which became very popular in fourth century BC.
+Several pieces of evidence date the creation of the statue to around the late 4th century.
+Firstly, several elements of the design of the statue reflect Greek 4th century BCE styles.
+One such element is the Corinthian helmet she wears - a style which became very popular in the fourth century.
 A second factor is the style of the peplos worn by the statue.
-It depicts a heavy material - a style that became fashionable later during the second half of the fourth century, indicating a date range of the creation of the statue to that period.
+It depicts a heavy material - a style that became fashionable later during the second half of the fourth century, further narrowing down the possible date range.

-There are currently two theories as to the maker of the statue.
+There are currently two theories as to the sculptor of the statue.
 According to Geoffrey Waywall, the drapery bears similarities to a statue of Eirene holding a baby Ploutos which is thought to have been made by Cephisodotus the Elder.
 This identification is based on the fact that Pausanias states that Cephisodotus made a statue of Peace and Wealth for the Athenians.
-Pliny the Elder states that Cephisodotus was active during the 102nd Olympiad - equivalent to 372-368 BC.
-This tallies with the time period in which the Corinthian helmet and heavy peplos style were popular.
+Pliny the Elder states that Cephisodotus was active during the 102nd Olympiad, which is equivalent to 372-368 BC.
+This further tallies with the time period in which the Corinthian helmet and heavy peplos style were popular.
 Waywell identifies what he considers to be multiple areas of similarity between the two statues:

-Waywell points to details such as the way the falls of the drapery are disturbed by the position of the supporting foot, and the way the lifted leg is revealed through the peplos and its interactions with her knee, outer calf and ankle.
-Compare also the smoothness of the modelling of the free leg through the drapery, the heavy fold which falls from the knee.
+Waywell points to details similar between the two statues, such as the way the falls of the drapery are disturbed by the position of the supporting foot, and the way the lifted leg is revealed through the peplos and its interactions with her knee, outer calf and ankle.
+Compare also the smoothness of the modelling of the free leg through the drapery and the heavy fold which falls from the knee.
 He also argues that the two statues share the same style of severe vertical folds in the clothing at the side and back.